Nepeta, Jīng Jiè, 荆芥, Herba Schizonepetae

 Contraindications: Exterior deficiency • Fully erupted measles • Open sores • Lack of pathogenic wind • Consumption of fish, crab, goose, or duck

-Typical Dosage: 4.5g to 9g Guidelines
+Typical Dosage: 4.5g to 9g; short duration cooking to retain aromatic function Guidelines

 Parts Used: Use entire plant, most potent are the flower spikes